 4. ORGANIC AND PERM-CULTURE AGRICULTURE

 All farming on Mfangano is done organically, helping the preservation of this island home for rare birds and other wildlife.
-To sustain growth without pesticides, fences are necessary to prevent animals from harming crops. our organization solicits funds for investment in fences, irrigation, and the tools necessary for new organic farms to be developed
+To sustain growth without pesticides, fences are necessary to prevent animals from harming crops. our organization solicits funds for investment in fences, irrigation, ploughing, Water pumps and the tools necessary for new organic farms to be developed

 Thousands of fishing boats depend on freshwater Lake Victoria, and the effects of overfishing are beginning to appear.
 Some residents now pursue aquaculture (fish farming), but other sustainability initiatives are necessary.